PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 18:44:16
+Last updated: 2024-04-13 18:44:51
-Random Quote: Some of you cared.
-None of you cared enough. - Hannah Baker
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah